IotPuc/ProyectorPUC/README.md

 ##An IoT-Ready Streaming Manager Device for Classroom Environments in a Smart Campus

-The conent of this git goes into:
+The content of this git goes into:

 ´´´
 /usr/bin/local/sbin